peekjef72/veeam_exporter/README.md

         replacement: "veeam-exporter-hostname.domain:9247"  # The veeam exporter's real hostname.

 ```

 ## Metrics

-The collected metrics are defined in separeted files positionned the folder conf/metrics.
+The collected metrics are defined in separate files positioned the folder conf/metrics.
 All Values, computations, labels are defined in the metrics files, meaning that the exporter does nothing internally on values.
 The configuration fully drives how values are rendered.

 ### Collected Metrics